-BNH/TEH via TriHealth also plans to continue its support for:
+TriHealth also plans to continue its support for:

-- Urban Health Project - United Way, which funds a number of agencies that aim to get substance abusers back on their feet in society - NAMI Southwest Ohio - CAT Fest, hosted by the Center for Addiction Treatment (Major sponsor Alcohol and Drug Addiction Program) - Infant mortality BNH provides obstetric ("OB") and gynecological services to all comers via its OB Clinics.
+- Urban Health Project - United Way, which funds a number of agencies that aim to get substance abusers back on their feet in society - NAMI Southwest Ohio - CAT Fest, hosted by the Center for Addiction Treatment (Major sponsor Alcohol and Drug Addiction Program) - Infant mortality GSH provides obstetric ("OB") and gynecological services to all comers via its OB Clinics and Family Practice residency programs.
 The OB Clinics have adopted an innovative Woman Centered Medical Home model meant to reinforce compliance with pregnant patient office visits and follow up care.
-TriHealth provides a Breastfeeding Support line free to the community, which includes the BNH/TEH service area.
+GSH provides a Breastfeeding Support line free to the community.

-BNH and TEH - through TriHealth - will also continue its long-time partnership with and funding of several organizations (providing funding and human/clinical resources) that target infant mortality and child health concerns, including;
+TriHealth will also continue its long time partnership with several organizations (providing funding and human/clinical resources) that target infant mortality and child health concerns, including;